cskr/grasshopper/README.md

             </body>
         </html>

 2. Create a file named `template.js` in your application's directory with the following content.
 The 'model' property of 'this' must be setup with the data items used in the template.
 The `render` function must be invoked with the name of a template file (without extension).
-The extension of the template file to use is determined by the extention of the request URL (`.html`, if none specified).
+The extension of the template file to use is determined by the extension of the request URL (`.html`, if none specified).

         var gh = require('grasshopper');